 Are the Facilities Okay?
 How is the Hygiene?

 Facilities and cleanliness at hotels is generally very good.
 You will note that bathrooms at smaller, “local” restaurants or along hiking trails are typically squat style and toilet paper and soap may not be provided, For this reason, it is advisable to always carry tissue and hand sanitizer.

 Internet and WiFi is not as widely available in Bhutan as it is in most places and you should remember that Bhutan is still a developing country.
 Most hotels do offer wireless internet, however, the connection is generally not that strong and its reach is limited to the reception or communal areas of the hotel.

 A few coffee shops and restaurants in major cities have WiFi but it’s not the norm.
 You should look at your time in Bhutan as an opportunity to disconnect from the modern world and unwind.

-In order to stay somewhat connected to those at home and keep up to date while traveling, I picked up a Tashi Cell prepaid SIM card for 350 ngultrum.
+You can pick up a SIM card on arrival in Thimphu in order to stay connected to those at home while travelling in Bhutan.
+I picked up a Tashi Cell prepaid SIM card for 350 ngultrum.
 The price included local call time and 400mb of mobile data.
 The connection was relatively stable and good enough for checking emails and browsing social media.

 As above you cannot travel completely alone in Bhutan since the terms of your entry to the country specify that you must be accompanied by a Driver and a Guide.
 However, this travel style is perfectly suitable for independent travellers.